 Employers and hiring managers face unique challenges in today’s competitive talent environment.
 Unemployment trends continue to be some of the lowest rates the U.S. has seen, and that’s coupled with an increasing rate in employees who willfully quit their job to pursue another.
 This means organizations are competing for a smaller pool of talent and an even smaller pool of what they deem to be qualified talent.

-Our Millennial Benefit Preferences study found that college-educated Millennials would prefer contributions to their student loans over all other benefits, including 2x more than health and 401(k) contributions, 7x more than free food and 11x more than gym memberships and 12x more than workplace enhancements.
+Our Millennial Benefit Preferences study found that college-educated Millennials would prefer contributions to their student loans over all other benefits, including two times more than health and 401(k) contributions, seven times more than free food, 11 times more than gym memberships and 12 times more than workplace enhancements.

 We know employers cannot solely focus on these issues without also remaining profitable and competitive.
-Our student loan assistance solutions are backed by data that supports a 13% increase in hiring rates and a 36% reduction in employee turnover.
+Our student loan assistance solutions are backed by data that supports a 13 percent increase in hiring rates and a 36 percent reduction in employee turnover.
 Furthermore, our technology is built to suit employers’ needs because it:

 - Minimizes the time required of employers to implement and administer